 Click on a topic on the right to access more specific information.

-Congratulations to Tamara Niella as the recipient of a 2017-18 Promising Scholar Award.
-For 2016-17, recipients were Elizabeth Loi, Karlena Ochoa, and Seyed Pooya Razavi Ghahfarokhi.
+Congratulations to Ruby Cuellar, Wanjia Guo, and Andrew Zavala, recipients of 2018-19 Promising Scholar Awards.
+Previous recipients include: 2017-18, Tamara Niella; 2016-17, Elizabeth Loi, Karlena Ochoa, and Seyed Pooya Razavi Ghahfarokhi.
 These prestigious awards are designed to help recruit outstanding new graduate students of diverse backgrounds and experiences to advance the inclusive excellence of our graduate program and the University of Oregon as a whole.
-The award includes a direct $5,000 award to the incoming student, as well as two years of tuition support.
-Promising Scholar Awards will be made again in 2018-19, and the Department of Psychology will nominate up to 5 students for this award.
+The award includes a direct $5,000-$6,000 award to the incoming student, as well as two years of tuition support.
+Promising Scholar Awards will be made again in 2019-20, and the Department of Psychology will nominate up to 5 students for this award.